-One of the best museums in the entire country, the Wadsworth Atheneum Museum of Art houses some of the finest small collections of European art in the country.
+One of the best museums in the entire country, the Wadsworth Atheneum Museum of Art houses some of the finest collections of European art.
 The museum walls are lined with Renaissance and Modern art, including work by Caravaggio, Lorrain, Picasso, Degas, Cézanne, van Dyck, Monet, Van Gogh, and more.
 One of the most outstanding collections at the museum is that of the Hudson River School and late 19th Century oil and watercolors from local artists.
 Open since 1842, the Wadsworth Atheneum Museum of Art is the oldest public art museum in the United States.

 This home on Farmington Avenue is where Mark Twain lived from 1874 until he moved to Europe (due to bankruptcy) in 1891.
 It is also the place where Twain wrote some of his most famous works, such as Adventures of Huckleberry Finn, The Adventures of Tom Sawyer and A Connecticut Yankee in King Arthur's Court.
 The estate is in constant renovation and the curating team is always looking to restore it as it was when Twain lived here.
 Nonetheless, the adjacent Museum offers an exclusive documentary about the writer by director Ken Burns and the home was one of the first 100 architectural sites to be registered as a National Historic Landmark in the United States.